viliusl/docker-reviewboard/README.md

 For convenience there is a *./build.sh* command for building image and *./manage.sh* for starting (with proper port mappings), stopping and connecting via ssh, opening web browser.

+### Database

+This image uses external database using local mount for persistence from [git repo](https://github.com/viliusl/docker-reviewboard/tree/master/data).
+You can copy it over to proper location, update database location in *manage.sh* script and have fun.

 ## Usage

 You can download [this image](https://index.docker.io/u/viliusl/ubuntu-reviewboard/) from public [Docker Registry](https://index.docker.io/).